We are seeking New Growers/Producers to Join our Market Family

 - Soaps, lotions, and candles must be formulated by the member and labeled with all the ingredients.

-- All crafts must be juried and approved during our annual jury process which typically occurs in February/March.
+- All crafts must be juried and approved during our annual jury process which typically occurs in the Spring.

 - Approval of product(s) by the craft jury does not guarantee a vendor spot at the Market.
 The jury process is only the first step in the process.
 The Board of Directors reserves the right to refuse any applicant in order to maintain a balance between growers/producers and crafts and to ensure product diversity at our Market.